srivats0603/Algos_Practice/README.md

 "insertion_sort.py" - Basic insertion sort algorithm.

+"isomorphic_strings.py" - Given two strings, identifies if they are isomorphic, which means that the pattern of charactres is same for both.

 "length_longest_substr.py" - Given a string, find the length of the longest substring without repeating characters.

 "length_last_word.py" - Given a string, finds the length of last valid word (no-whitespaces).